BUSINESS PLANNING & BUSINESS FORMATION ATTORNEY

 • More expensive to establish than a sole proprietorship or partnership

-• Paperwork is more complicated than the paperwork required for a LLC, but similar advantages
+• Paperwork is more complicated than the paperwork required for an LLC, but similar advantages

 • The ownership interest of the various owners determines their respective incomes from the profits of the business

-• Some benefits are only given to owners that have more than 2% of the business' shares
+• Some benefits are only given to owners who have more than 2% of the business's shares

 Advantages:

-• Owners of the business enjoy limited liability for the business' debts, judgments and other liabilities, even if the owners engage in significant control of the business
+• Owners of the business enjoy limited liability for the business's debts, judgments, and other liabilities, even if the owners engage in significant control of the business

-• The business profits and losses can be allocated to the owners along different lines than ownership interest (for example, a 10% owner may be allocated 30% of the business' profits)
+• The business profits and losses can be allocated to the owners along different lines than ownership interest (for example, a 10% owner may be allocated 30% of the business's profits)

 • Owners can choose how the LLC will be taxed, either as a partnership or a corporation